jamestansx/autofi/README.md

 # Debugging

-In case if the script is broken, bebugging mode can be activated by passing in `-d` argument to the comman
+In case if the script is broken, bebugging mode can be activated by passing in `-d` argument to the command

 ```markdown
 $ python main.py -d